matrix-org/matrix-spec-proposals/proposals/3277-scheduled-messages.md

 the session used to encrypt that particular message rather than any surrounding non-scheduled ones).

-E2EE implementations must not discard 'unused' megolm sessions, given they may be shared long in advance of the scheduled message.

 Sender's clients may optionally attempt to wake themselves up at the deadline in order to re-share the megolm session to the current participants in the room (and/or be available to respond to keyshare reqs), in order to reduce